THE GREEKS OF PONTOS

 around the coast into Georgia ending at

 the border with ancient Colchis.
-The southern line extends through
+The southern line extends eastern in the direction of, but not reaching

 Tokat, Amasya and then curves up to the coast.
 The southwestern